Suspect in fatal shooting of California officer caught after manhunt

 Breaking News Emails

-The man suspected of gunning down a California police officer during a traffic stop was arrested Friday after a two-day manhunt.
+A man suspected of gunning down a California police officer during a traffic stop was arrested Friday after a two-day search.

-Gustavo Perez Arriaga was arrested in Bakersfield by the Kern County Sheriff's Office, said Stanislaus County Sheriff Adam Christianson.
+Gustavo Perez Arriaga was detained in Bakersfield by the Kern County Sheriff's Office at a residence about 200 miles south of where the shooting occurred, said Stanislaus County Sheriff Adam Christianson.

-He was arrested during an execution of a search warrant at a residence about 200 miles south of where the shooting happened.

-Arriaga, 32, is suspected of fatally shooting Newman Police Cpl.
-Ronil Singh, 33, after the officer stopped him before 1 a.m.
-PT (4 a.m.
-ET) Wednesday on suspicions he was driving under the influence.
+Arriaga, 32, is accused of fatally shooting Newman Police Cpl.
+Ronil Singh, 33, after the officer stopped him early Wednesday morning on suspicion he was driving under the influence.
 He is facing a homicide charge.

+Seven others were also arrested for allegedly aiding or abetting Arriaga after the killing or allegedly trying to divert investigators.
+Four of the arrests were announced by the Stanislaus County sheriff's office and three by the Kern County sheriff's office.

-Two other men, Adrian Virgen, 25, and Erik Razo Quiroz, 27, were also arrested Friday on accessory after a felony for trying to divert investigators, Christianson said at a news conference.
+Adrian Virgen, 25, and Erik Razo Quiroz, 27, were taken into custody Friday on suspicion of trying to divert investigators during a felony investigation, Christianson said at a news conference.

+In a statement Friday night, the sheriff's department said Arriaga's girlfriend, Ana Leyde Cervantes, 30, was arrested in Turlock and his brother, Conrado Virgen Mendoza, 34, was arrested in Livermore.
+The two allegedly aided "Arriaga in evading authorities following the murder of Corporal Singh," according to the statement on Facebook.

 Christianson said Arriaga had been arrested twice before on DUI charges, had known gang affiliations and was trying to flee to Mexico when officers apprehended him.